wordswords/dotfiles/notes/WRITINGTIPS.md

-* Try not to start sentences with the same word.
+* Try not to start successive sentences or paragraphs with the same word.
 It makes people tune out.
 * Use the spelling checker and grammar checker on each piece.
 * Use proper spacing.
 Too dense a paragraph will put people off, too light may seem overtly spamming.